thammegowda/572-hw1/deduplication/README.md

 - And a folder `_duplicates` with the duplicate images

+##Generate Metadata For Near Deduplication

+You can generate in two ways:

+- Apache Tika Java Plugin
+- Our Program `python main.py`

+####Apache Tika Java

+There's a program in the `../metadata-dumper/target` directory.
+This is how you run it.

+	java -jar ../metadata-dumper/target/metadata-dumper-0.1-SNAPSHOT-jar-with-dependencies.jar -inputDir <AN_IMAGE_DUMP_DIRECTORY> -output <A_JSON_METADATA_FILE>

+This takes a directory of images and outputs a json file for reading the metadata for each image.

+Then to use this metadata file with our deduplication program, you would run commands like so:

+	# -n for near duplicate, and -l for using a json file
+	python main.py -n -l <A_JSON_METADATA_FILE>

+####Our Program

+If you don't have apache tika installed, you can use our program to generate metadata.
+See next section for how to use this

+- It uses `PIL` imaging library to grab metadata, and falls back on `tika-py` if `PIL` fails.

 ##Large Image Batch Examples

 The program **requires** a directory of images.
 You don't need to worry about the structure of the folder (i.e. subdirectories).
 If there are images in the directory, the program will find them.